brunomariz/it-support/static_ip_container.md

-# SSH to a container with fixed ip
+# SSH to containers with fixed ip

 ## Prerequisites